 This is an automatic payment made to those born on or before 5th April 1954 of between £100 and £300 to help pay heating bills.
 If you are eligible and have not automatically received the payment, you can make a claim.

 Your energy supplier will estimate your annual energy consumption, and spread this out across 12 months to calculate your monthly payments.
 This can sometimes mean you are paying for more energy than you have actually used.
 Make sure to provide meter readings every month so you never pay for more than you should!
-A smart meter can sending these readings to your supplier automatically.
+A smart meter can send these readings to your supplier automatically.

 Paying by a monthly direct debit can save you up to £90 per year, and is around 7% cheaper than other payment methods.